Huegoxaga/notes/finance/related-concepts.md

         - For irregular cash disbursements over the analysis period it is convenient to convert them to a present worth cost, rather than using the annual worth cost approach
   - IRR is a reference for the rate of return, it can be used to see if the rate of return is desirable
   - The Money Weighed Rate of Return(MWRR) of a investment portfolio is used to see the return rate of this investment, the calculation is the same as calculating `IRR`
-  - The Holding Period Return(HPR) is a way to evaluate the performance of a portfolio for each holding period(time period), `HPR = (EndValue+Cashflows)/BeginValue - 1`
+  - The Holding Period Return(HPR) is a way to evaluate the performance of a portfolio for each holding period(time period), `HPR = (EndValue+CashFlows)/BeginValue - 1`
     - Begin Values - The balance of the investment account at the beginning of a certain time period
     - End Values - The balance of the investment account at the end of a certain time period including any payouts
-    - Cashflows - any payouts from the bank
+    - cash flows - any payouts from the bank
   - Time Weighted Rate of Return(TWRR) is the preferred way to evaluate the investment performance, calculated by adding all HPR values by 1(change factor) and find `Nth` root of their product where `N` is the number of HPR values or time period, lastly substruct the final result by `1`
     - It is the geometric mean of the change factors of all HPR values
   - For all of the above calculation for return, a nagative HPR means losses, and a positive HPR means gains